 Sadly, we were too preoccupied with all the cafes, hobby shops, fashion boutiques, thrift stores (Hospice Gift Thrift Store and Cancer Aid Thrift Store were great) and vintage shops (Sunchild’s Parlor) that we didn’t have the time to do some of the larger attractions Grass Valley has to offer!

 This includes the Empire Mine State Historic Park, one of the oldest and richest hardrock gold mines in California.
 Operating from 1850 to 1956, it produced billions of dollars in gold by today’s standards.
 Here, visitors will find restored buildings, lushly landscaped areas, a Cotswold-style cottage, exhibits, an illuminated mine shaft, and a blacksmith shop.
-They also have some really cool special events like the Holiday Open House, Springtime at the Mine, or the Miners Picnic (which has been held for over 125 years)!

 Before leaving, we stopped by Cake Bakery for some iced drinks before hopping back into the car for Nevada City.
 If you have the appetite for it, grab a cake or pastry–they looked absolutely delightful.